INRIM/vlanman/README.md

    file called `service_account.json`.
 You can follow the steps from the Gspread documentation: https://gspread.readthedocs.io/en/latest/oauth2.html.
 2. Install the latest version of Docker CE for your distribution: https://docs.docker.com/engine/install/.
 3. Create a Docker [volume](https://docs.docker.com/storage/volumes/), which will contain:
-   - The configuration file, with the list of VLAN and their associated Google Sheets file.
+   - The configuration file, with the list of VLANs and their associated Google Sheets file.
+   - The MySQL settings.
    - The output DHCPd configuration files.
 ```bash
 docker volume create gsheets-vlan-gen